- January, 20 2014

 Listen to Days 4-5 – Blog Talk Radio

-Acknowledge that you did your daily reading by leaving a comment on Facebook thread for Day 20.
-Tell us what kinds of deals you’ve snagged on Manager’s specials or clearance!
+Acknowledge that you did your daily reading by leaving a comment on the Facebook thread for Day 21.
+Brag about your drugstore deal stacking, and tell us how much “Drugstore Dining” you’ve been doing!

 Optional additional reading:

-To show your commitment to 31 days, go back and comment on Facebook thread for Day 20.
-Tell us what kinds of deals you’ve snagged on Manager’s specials or clearance! http://www.facebook.com/TheGroceryGame
+To show your commitment to 31 days, go back and comment on Facebook thread for Day 21.
+Brag about your drugstore deal stacking, and tell us how much “Drugstore Dining” you’ve been doing! http://www.facebook.com/TheGroceryGame